openstack-archive/fuel-plugin-nova-nfs/README.md

 Overview
 --------
 nova-nfs uses nfs backend to store ephemeral volumes (intances.)
-This plugin allow to mount a nfs volume annd use it as storage backend for Nova.
+This plugin allow to mount a nfs volume and use it as storage backend for Nova.
+It introduce deployment task which will be rinning on ``compute`` role

 This repo contains all necessary files to build nova-nfs Fuel plugin.